RealLangdonAlger/A1111-Vision-Prompt-Ext/README.md

 ## Overview

-Vision Prompt Injector is an extension for the AUTOMATIC1111 Stable Diffusion WebUI that allows you to use vision-capable LLMs to automatically generate prompt text from reference images.
+Vision Prompt Injector is an extension for the AUTOMATIC1111 Stable Diffusion WebUI that uses vision-capable LLMs to automatically generate prompt text from reference images.

 Instead of manually describing style, composition, or characters, you can feed one or more images into a vision model (OpenAI-compatible API), and inject the generated description directly into your Stable Diffusion prompt.